Bushra-3259/UI-UX-Designs/README.md

 ## ✨ About This Repo
 I’m currently learning **UI/UX design** step by step.
-Some projects are made by following tutorials (with credits given),
+Some projects are made from tutorials,
 and others are my own original designs.
 This repo will grow as I improve.